Medieval banners: Gonfalon and vexillum

 Printed gonfalons

 And not forgetting the fully printed gonfalon option.
-This image shows a lined gonfalon, fully printed with detail to red cotton drill, finished with tab tops and a weighted tip.
+This image shows a lined gonfalon, fully printed with detail on red cotton drill, finished with tab tops and a weighted tip.

 Here is another example of a printed gonfalon with tab tops, lined and edged with bullion piping (apologies for the creases!):